 Iranians hold 'Trumpism' cartoon contest to mock US leader

-Iranians look at cartoons depicting U.S. President Donald Trump at an exhibition in Tehran, Iran, Monday, July 3, 2017.
 Iranians have organized a "Trumpism" cartoon contest in which hundreds of participants have been invited to submit artwork mocking the U.S. leader.
+The same organizers held a Holocaust cartoon contest last year, which they said was meant to highlight Western double standards on free speech and not to cast doubt on the Nazi genocide.

 |Title